 There are basically 3 types of rocks:

-Volcanic islands such as Hawaii, Mauritius, Java etc. are all made up of basically two types of rocks: basalt and granite.
+Volcanic islands such as Hawaii, Mauritius, Java etc. basically have two types of rocks: basalt and granite.
 Basalt is composed mostly of calcic plagioclase feldspars and pyroxenes.
-It is normally dark in color and fine grained.
+It is normally dark in colour and fine-grained.

 Two types of basalt can be found: tholeiitic basalt and alkalic basalt.

-Granite is also formed as result of volcanic eruption, though it is formed right in the magmatic cauldron.
-It is light colored and usually contains quartz, amphiboles, feldspars, small amounts of mica and other minerals.
+Granite is also formed as a result of volcanic eruption, though it is formed right in the magmatic cauldron.
+It is light coloured and usually contains quartz, amphiboles, feldspars, small amounts of mica and other minerals.
 These minerals give granitic rocks different tints.

 The rocks of the island, from oldest to most recent, include: